-Figure 7: PCA plot on the batch mean centered expression matrix, showing now an acceptable clustering by treatment level.
+Figure 7: PCA plot on the batch mean centered expression matrix, showing now a better clustering by treatment level.

-This plots shows a clear improvement in the clustering of samples by treatment condition, and suggest that a model with batch as block factor will give better results than a model just including the treatment factor 1.
+This plots shows a clear improvement in the clustering of samples by treatment condition, and suggest that a model with batch as block factor will give better results than a model just including the treatment factor.
+The incidence of the correction may be evaluated as: